LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

   "query": {
     "bool": {
       "must": [
-        {Enter one or more queries(criteria) a document must match to be considered as a hit}
+        {A document must match one or more queries specified here to be considered as a hit}
       ],
       "must_not": [
-        {Enter one or more queries(criteria) that must match for a document to be considred as a hit.}
+        {A document must NOT match any of the queries specified here.
+It it does, it is excluded from the search results. }
       ],
       "should": [
-        {Enter criteria that are not mandatory, but given a higher score.}
+        {A document does not have to match any queries specified here.
+However, it if it does match, the document is given a higher score.}
       ],
       "filter": [
-        {Enter yes or no filter(queries) that strips away any hits that do not match the filter }
+        {These filters(queries) places documents in either yes or no categories.
+Ones that fall into no category are excluded from the search results }
       ]
     }
   }